Collect MySQL binary logs (to be deprecated)

 Data reliability

 We recommend that you enable the global transaction identifier (GTID) feature on your MySQL server and upgrade Logtail to V0.16.15 or later.
-This prevents data from being repeatedly collected after a primary/secondary switchover is triggered on your database and ensures data reliability.
+This prevents duplicate data collection after a primary/secondary switchover and ensures data reliability.

-• Incomplete data collection: If Logtail is disconnected from your MySQL server for a long period of time, some data may not be collected.
+• Incomplete data collection: If Logtail is disconnected from your MySQL server for an extended period, some data may not be collected.

-When Logtail is disconnected from your primary MySQL node, the primary MySQL node keeps generating binary logs and deletes expired binary logs.
-After Logtail is re-connected to the primary MySQL node, Logtail uses a local checkpoint to request binary logs from the primary MySQL node.
-However, if the network disconnection lasts long, the logs that are generated after the checkpoint may be deleted.
-In this case, the recovery mechanism is triggered.
-The mechanism identifies the most recent binary log on the primary MySQL node to resume collection.
-The logs that are generated between the checkpoint and the most recent binary log are not collected.
-This leads to incomplete data collection.
+When Logtail is disconnected from your primary MySQL node, the primary node continues generating binary logs and deleting expired ones.
+After Logtail reconnects, it uses a local checkpoint to request binary logs from the primary node.
+However, if the disconnection lasts long enough, the logs generated after the checkpoint may have been deleted.
+In this case, a recovery mechanism identifies the most recent binary log on the primary node and resumes collection from there.
+The logs between the checkpoint and the most recent binary log are lost, resulting in incomplete data collection.

-• Repeated data collection: If a primary/secondary switchover is triggered when the sequence numbers of binary logs are inconsistent between your primary and secondary MySQL node, binary logs may be repeatedly collected.
+• Repeated data collection: If a primary/secondary switchover occurs when binary log sequence numbers are inconsistent between the primary and secondary MySQL nodes, binary logs may be collected more than once.

-If you configure primary/secondary synchronization for your MySQL database, the primary MySQL node automatically synchronizes binary logs to the secondary node.
-The secondary node stores the logs to local binary log files.
-If the sequence numbers are inconsistent between the primary and secondary MySQL nodes and a primary/secondary switchover is triggered, logs may be repeatedly collected.
-This issue occurs because the checkpoint mechanism is based on the names of binary log files and the offsets of the files.
+If you configure primary/secondary synchronization for your MySQL database, the primary node automatically synchronizes binary logs to the secondary node, which stores them in local binary log files.
+If the sequence numbers are inconsistent between the primary and secondary nodes and a switchover occurs, logs may be collected more than once because the checkpoint mechanism is based on binary log file names and offsets.

 For example, a segment of data is located between (binlog.100, 4) and (binlog.105, 4) on the MySQL primary node, and between (binlog.1000, 4) and (binlog.1005, 4) on the MySQL secondary node.
 Logtail has already collected this data from the MySQL primary node and updated the local checkpoint to (binlog.105, 4).
 If a failover occurs and proceeds without errors, Logtail will continue to use the local checkpoint (binlog.105, 4) to collect binlogs from the new MySQL primary node.
 However, because the positions of this data on the new MySQL primary node, from (binlog.1000, 4) to (binlog.1005, 4), are greater than the position requested by Logtail, the primary node returns the data to Logtail, resulting in duplicate collection.